MusaIslamFahad/VISUALISATION_OF_DISK_SCHEDULING_ALGORITHM/README.md

-# 🌟 Interactive Guide: Disk Scheduling Algorithm Visualizer 🌟
+# 🌟 Disk Scheduling Algorithm Visualizer 🌟

-Explore how disk scheduling algorithms work in real-time!
+This Python application, "Disk Scheduling," provides a comprehensive tool for visualizing and comparing various disk scheduling algorithms.
+Developed with `tkinter` for the GUI and `matplotlib` for dynamic visualizations, it allows users to experiment with different algorithms and understand their performance in terms of seek time.
 Here's how to interact with this tool:

 ---